-- Bipolar I disorder: This involves shifts from manic episodes that last a few days to depression that can last for a few weeks.
+- Bipolar I disorder: This involves shifts from manic episodes that last at least 7 days to depression that can last for a few weeks.

 - Cyclothymic disorder: A person with this disorder will experience both manic and depressive episodes, but neither type is severe enough to justify a diagnosis of bipolar I or II.